jccuevas/cpp-docs.es-es/docs/mfc/reference/cricheditview-class.md

 ### <a name="return-value"></a>Valor devuelto

-La longitud del texto de este `CRichEditView` objeto.
+Longitud del texto de este `CRichEditView` objeto.

 ##  <a name="gettextlengthex"></a>  CRichEditView::GetTextLengthEx